brandur/sorg/content/articles/http-transactions.md

 They'd both follow up with an `INSERT`, leaving a duplicated row.

 {{Figure "A data race causing two concurrent HTTP requests to insert the same row."
-(ImgSrcAndAlt "/assets/images/http-transactions/concurrent-race.svg" "A data race causing two concurrent HTTP requests to insert the same row.")}}
+(ImgSrcAndAltAndClass "/assets/images/http-transactions/concurrent-race.svg" "A data race causing two concurrent HTTP requests to insert the same row." "overflowing")}}

 Luckily, in this example we've used an even more powerful mechanism than `UNIQUE` to protect our data's correctness.